-Change to a Natural Toothpaste for a Safer Teeth Cleaning Experience
+Consider Using a Natural Toothpaste in Place of Commercial Ones for a Safer Experience

-A growing band of knowledgeable consumers are turning away from commercial brands of toothpaste because they have become aware how they are loaded with toxic chemicals including the now discredited fluoride.
+A growing band of knowledgeable consumers are turning away from commercial brands of toothpaste because they have become aware how they are loaded with toxic chemicals including fluoride.

 In fact, instructions on commercial toothpaste packaging warn against swallowing toothpaste (as if that will keep you safe).